wix-playground/dapperdox/docs/spec-method-names.md

 ## Navigating by method name

-Where an openAPI specification is describing a non-RESTful set of APIs, they are often grouped together and share the same HTTP method.
+Where an OpenAPI specification is describing a non-RESTful set of APIs, they are often grouped together and share the same HTTP method.
 For example, two `GET` methods having respective `summary` texts of `lookup product by ID` and `lookup product by barcode` would probably be listed together, both being product APIs.
 As they are both `get` methods, the reader would be unable to tell them apart if they are both referred to as `get` operations in the API navigation.
-By adding the `"x-navigateMethodsByName" : true` extension to the top level openAPI specification, you can force DapperDox to describe each operation in the navigation using its
+By adding the `"x-navigateMethodsByName" : true` extension to the top level OpenAPI specification, you can force DapperDox to describe each operation in the navigation using its
 `summary` text instead of its operation name or HTTP method.
 The methods will continue to be referred to by operation name or HTTP method in API pages.